nikodemus/foolang/docs/README.md

 syntactic convenience and ability to generate code.

 <span class="todo">&cross;</span>
-**Type inference**: while since Foolang's typesystem should be considered weaksouce by today's standards doing basic type inference is critical for the intendend functionality.
+**Type inference**: while Foolang's typesystem should be considered weaksouce by today's standards doing basic type inference is critical for the intendend functionality.